 Although franchising is now recognized as a global business model, its initial growth began in the United States.
 The US Federal Trade Commission drafted the first regulations aimed at protecting franchise applicants.
 Franchisors are required to make an extensive disclosure document available to each potential franchisee before the franchisee signs a franchise agreement.
-This document is called a Uniform Franchise Offering Circular (UFOC).
-Its purpose is to provide prospective franchisees with information about the franchisor, the franchise system and the agreements they will need to sign so that they can make an informed decision.
-The UFOC covers twenty-three important disclosure statements that give details about a franchise system's business experience, any outstanding litigation, fee and investment requirements, franchisee and franchisor obligations, territory and trademark regulations, restrictions on what the franchisee may sell, renewal and termination clauses, etc. Inaccuracies or misrepresentations by franchisors contained in UFOC documents may result in civil and/or criminal penalties.
+This document is called Franchise disclosure document (FDD) it covers twenty-three important disclosure statements that give details about a franchise system's business experience, any outstanding litigation, fee and investment requirements, franchisee and franchisor obligations, territory and trademark regulations, restrictions on what the franchisee may sell, renewal and termination clauses, etc. Inaccuracies or misrepresentations by franchisor's contained in FDD documents may result in civil and/or criminal penalties.

 Advantages and disadvantages of franchising